How Do I Find a Good Church?

 - Hank Hanegraaff Bible Answer Man

 Along with prayer and praise, proclamation is axiomatic to experiencing vibrant worship.
-Paul urged his protégé Timothy to "preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
-For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires" (2 Timothy 4:2-3).
-Church leaders must once again produce in their people a holy hunger for the Word of God; for it is through the proclamation of God's Word that believers are edified, exhorted, encouraged, and equipped.
+Paul urged his protégé Timothy to “preach the Word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction.
+For the time will come when men will not put up with sound doctrine.
+Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear” (2 Tim.
+4:2–3).
+Church leaders must once again produce in their people a holy hunger for the Word of God; for it is through the proclamation of God’s Word that believers are edified, exhorted, encouraged, and equipped.

 Furthermore, a healthy, well-balanced church is evidenced through its oneness.
 Christ breaks the barriers of gender, race, and background and unites us as one under the banner of His love.
 Such oneness is tangibly manifested through community, confession, and contribution.

 We also must be equipped to share why we believe what we believe.
-As Peter put it, we must "always being ready to make a defense to everyone who asks you to give an account [reason] for the hope that is in you, yet with gentleness and reverence" (1 Peter 3:15).
+As Peter put it, we must “always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
+But do this with gentleness and respect” (1 Pet.
+3:15).
 Too many today believe that the task of apologetics is the exclusive domain of scholars and theologians.
 Not so!
 The defense of the faith is not optional; it is basic training for every Christian.

-In addition to being prepared to communicate the 'what' and 'why' of our faith, we must be empowered to communicate the Who of our faith.
+In addition to being prepared to communicate the what and why of our faith, we must be empowered to communicate the Who of our faith.
 Virtually every theological heresy begins with a misconception of the nature of God.
-Thus, in a healthy well-balanced church, believers are equipped to communicate such glorious doctrines of the faith as the Trinity and the deity of Jesus Christ.
-It is crucial that we, like the early Christian church, come to understand more fully the Biblical concept of the priesthood of all believers.
-Clearly, it is not the pastor's calling to do the work of ministry single-handedly.
-Rather, the pastor is called "for the equipping of the saints for the work of service, to the building up of the body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ."
-(Ephesians 4:12-13).
+Thus, in a healthy well-balanced church believers are equipped to communicate such glorious doctrines of the faith as the Trinity and the deity of Jesus Christ.
+It is crucial that we, like the early Christian church, come to understand more fully the biblical concept of the priesthood of all believers.
+Clearly, it is not the pastor’s calling to do the work of ministry single-handedly.
+Rather, the pastor is called “to prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature” (Eph.
+4:12–13).